mlgupta/keyper-web/content/home/faq.md

 {{% /alert %}}
 ## I have a question that is not answered.
 Send your question to support@dbsentry.com, and we'll try to address it.
 You can also hang out with us on [Discord](https://discord.gg/JKpgXrYvGX)
+## How can I help?
+Thanks in advance.
+We can use your help in frontend development (Vue), backend development (Python/Flask), or documentation maintenance.
+Please drop us a line at support@dbsentry.com and we'll hook you up.
 # Technical
 ## What is under the hood?
 Keyper is a Docker container, which can also be run using podman.
 The stack includes: